Close

 During menopause your androgen hormones (which include testosterone) decrease.
 This hormone change affects the meibomian and lacrimal glands in the eyelids that provide the essential oils for tears.
 Tears moisten the eyes so you will see increased tear evaporation and drier eyes as a result.

 Recent research shows that testosterone helps to manage the balance of tear production which you need to lubricate your eye.
-Without enough tear film, you may end up feeling an itchy, gritty, or stinging sensation – otherwise known as Dry Eye.
+Without enough tear film, you may end up feeling an itchy, gritty, or stinging sensation – otherwise known as Dry Eye Disease.

-There is also some evidence that estrogen levels changing during this phase can also lead to Dry Eye disease.
+There is also some evidence that Oestrogen levels changing during this phase can also lead to Dry Eye Disease.
 More research needs to be done to solidify this link but it would explain the increase in Dry Eye symptoms at different points of a woman’s monthly fertility cycle.
 [5]

 One thing that’s clear, however, is that dry eyes can be a result of a sex hormone deficiency, meaning it’s a common side effect of menopause, when your hormone levels will drop.